rob10campbell/PRoPS-colloids_setup/00-Hardware.md

 # Memory

-Memory is the **most important** feature on your laptop.
+Memory is the **most important** feature for our work.
 In our experience 8GB is not enough to do this work without the computer getting hot/slow quite often, so opt for at least 16GB.
-It is unlikely you will need more than 16GB unless you have other software you are planning to use that requries more.
+It is unlikely you will need more than 16GB unless you plan to use other software that requries more.
 <br>

 # Storage